VirtualBrainLab/vbl-docs/source/misc/general_advice.md

 ## Getting started

 To work in the VBL ecosystem you will need to install Python 3.9+.
 Installing Python and then using virtual environments to isolate your work is the standard.
-You will also need the [Unity 2021.3 LTS](unityhub://2021.3.8f1/b30333d56e81) installed and the build tools for Windows and WebGL.
+You will also need the Unity 2022.3 LTS installed and the build tools for Windows and WebGL.
 I recommend you install and link [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) to Unity and use [VSCode](https://code.visualstudio.com/) or Spyder for Python.
 Rider is probably the best IDE right now, but since Unity builds through VS anyways you may as well use it to code.

 For version control I use [Github Desktop](https://desktop.github.com/) rather than mess around with the command line, but this is because I have dozens of repositories some of which have submodules.
 If this is your first time using git and you are only handling a single repository learning the command line can be to your advantage.